Darja Varfolomeev

 Darja Varfolomeev (Да́рья Дми́триевна Варфоломе́ева; born 4 November 2006) is a Russian-born German rhythmic gymnast.
-She is the 2024 Olympic all-around champion and a two-time consecutive (2023 and 2025) World all-around gold medalist.
+She is the 2024 Olympic all-around champion, a three-time consecutive (2023, 2025 and 2026) World all-around champion and the 2026 European all-around champion.
 She is also the 2022 World all-around silver medalist and a two-time (2024, 2025) European all-around bronze medalist.

-At the national level, she is a three-time (2022, 2023, 2025) German all-around champion and a two-time all-around junior champion (in 2019 and 2021).
+At the national level, she is a four-time (2022, 2023, 2025, 2026) German all-around champion and a two-time all-around junior champion (in 2019 and 2021).

 Personal life

 Varfolomeev was born in Barnaul, Russia, to father Dmitry and mother Tatiana.
 Her grandfather is an ethnic German who lives in Aschaffenburg, through whom she has German citizenship.
 She started rhythmic gymnastics at a young age after being brought to the gym by her mother, a former rhythmic gymnast.
+Her father is a chef.

 Varfolomeev attended a training camp in Germany in 2018.
 She was asked to stay, and though her parents were uncertain, Varfolomeev said that she wanted to do so, which she later said "was the most difficult decision of my life, but also the greatest decision I made at the time".
 She moved to Germany in 2019 without her parents to be coached by Olympic silver medalist Yulia Raskina.
 Varfolomeev initially lived in a boarding school and was visited by her grandparents when they were able to do so.
 Her parents moved to Germany as well three years later.

 She owns a chihuahua.
 Due to her training load ahead of the 2024 Summer Olympics, she reduced her schoolwork and delayed her graduation from secondary school.

 She was criticized in Ukrainian media in 2024 for photos on her Instagram, some of which showed her competing in Russian-occupied Crimea in 2021, when she was 14, and one which showed a wooden map of the world apparently bought in Russia and depicting Ukrainian territories annexed in 2022 by Russia.
 The photos were removed a day later.